NIR Light-Matter Interaction: Absorption, Overtones, and What's Inside the Instrument

 What's Inside an NIR Spectrometer

 NIR light travels from the source, interacts with the sample, gets separated by wavelength, and hits the detector.
 That signal goes to software, which produces the spectrum the calibration model reads to generate a result.
 The entire process — from scan to reported value — typically takes 15 to 60 seconds depending on instrument design and averaging settings.
-For a deeper look at how these components work together in different instrument architectures, NIR Instrument Design: Light Sources, Wavelength Selection, and Core Components covers each design type with practical trade-offs for grain and feed applications.

 How the Spectrum Becomes a Number: From Signal to Result

 The result is a full spectrum — a curve showing absorbance across hundreds of wavelengths.
-For a typical full-range NIR instrument scanning at 2 nm intervals from 1100 to 2500 nm, that's 700 data points per scan.
+For a typical full-range NIR instrument scanning at 2 nm intervals from 1100 to 2500 nm, that is 700 data points per scan.
 The calibration model — built using partial least squares (PLS) or another multivariate method — takes those 700 values and reduces them to a single prediction: protein at 12.4%, moisture at 13.1%, or oil at 19.8%.

 Where Sample Presentation Makes or Breaks Results